Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 This will be fun to consider the implications of.
 I'll try and find out if you can convert a gif into a the series of kmages that it is. otherwise there's almost no real way to do our project D;

+### 5/24/24

+I have discovered a way to turn online gifs into images in order to work properly with our processing program

 ## GROUP MEMBER 2: Taamim Naamid